sonia11mansha415/google-cloud-genai-academy-apac-cohort-3/03-track-3-productivity-agent/README.md

 - the point where the agent asks for human approval;
 - whether a write action can occur without that approval;
 - how WebSocket interaction and operational errors are surfaced to the user.

-## 🧾 Documentation State

-The source, testing record and evidence are not populated yet.
-They will be added from the actual execution rather than from the plan.

 ---